marcus-crane/utf9k/src/content/blog/2020-11-02 Fruit Plate.md

 ---
-category: "blog"
+category: blog
 date: 2020-11-02T00:00:00+13:00
-description: "A minor tangent about...
-I don't remember, GTD and fruit?"
+description: A minor tangent about...
+I don't remember, GTD and fruit?
+output: src/content/blog
+publish: true
-slug: "fruit-plate"
+slug: fruit-plate
 tags:
-  - "work"
+  - work
-  - "overhead"
+  - overhead
-  - "productivity"
+  - productivity
-title: "Fruit Plate"
+title: Fruit Plate
 ---
 I ordered a fruit plate about 15 minutes ago.

 $20 for a fruit plate and a chai latte is pretty egregious but I think I got a blog post out of it so perhaps it's worth it.